 - Underinsured motorist.
 In some cases, the at-fault driver may have car insurance, but the cost of your injuries can far exceed the minimum $15,000 coverage requirements.
 Underinsured motorist coverage is also an option on your own insurance policy and can kick in to pay the difference if you are seriously injured.
 Similar to UM coverage, your insurance rates will not go up because you made a claim under the underinsured motorist provision in your policy.

 - Stacking.
 If you own multiple vehicles, you may have selected a “stacking” option, which actually allows you to recover from more than one insurance policy if you are injured in a car accident.

 - Income loss protection.
 Some insurance policies contain a provision that will compensate you for a portion of lost income while you recover from your injuries.

 Our Doylestown Car Accident Lawyers Leave No Stone Unturned to Protect Your Rights

-Call Our Offices Today for Guidance if You Have Been Injured in a Doylestown Car Accident
+Call Our Offices Today for Guidance If You Have Been Injured in a Car Accident

 First party insurance benefits are a type of “no-fault” insurance benefit that is paid to you by your own insurance company after you have been involved in a car accident, and usually cover economic damages such as medical expenses and lost wages, up to the policy cap.
 Third-party benefits are different, they are paid by the at-fault driver’s insurance company, and can sometimes cover pain and suffering in addition to unreimbursed economic damages.